mldunn/nessus-api/README.md

             endIndex: <index/position of last item on page - relative to the entire set of items>,
             pageSize: <number of items per page>,
             pageNum: <the page number being returned>,
-            totalItems: <total number of items in enitre set of items>
+            totalItems: <total number of items in entire set of items>
         }

 #### create

 * path: /configurations
 * method: POST
+* body: JSON encoded object containing a complete configuration record
 * authenticated: true

 example: